Mendoncaa/LAPR2/docs/sprintA/global-artifacts/02.analysis/analysis.md

 #### Business Transactions

-- **Teams**: Groups of TeamMembers managed by an Employee, characterized by their number of elements and required skills.
 - **Tasks**: Categories of work assigned to Teams and related to GreenSpaces, organized by an Agenda.

 #### Transaction Line Items

 - **Skills**: Abilities that a TeamMember can possess, created and assigned by HRM.
-- **Job**: A role with specific responsibilities and required skills, created and assigned by HRM.

 #### Product/Service Related

-- **GreenSpaces**: Types of spaces Tasks are related to, managed by GSU.
+- **GreenSpaces**: Types of spaces Tasks are related to, used by GSU.

 #### Transaction Records